MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 ms.workload:
   - "dotnet"
 ---
-# Use Roslyn analyzers
+# Use code analyzers

-.NET Compiler Platform ("Roslyn") analyzer rules, or *diagnostics*, analyze your C# or Visual Basic code as you type.
-Each diagnostic has a default severity and suppression state that can be overwritten for your project.
+.NET Compiler Platform ("Roslyn") code analyzers analyze your C# or Visual Basic code as you type.
+Each *diagnostic* or rule has a default severity and suppression state that can be overwritten for your project.
 This article covers setting rule severity, using rule sets, and suppressing violations.

 ## Analyzers in Solution Explorer